Ferry Porsche: Return to Stuttgart

-Also by this agreement, junior Ferdinand Porsche would become the only dealer of Volkswagen for all Austria.
+Also by this agreement, junior Ferdinand Porsche would become the only dealer of Volkswagen for all of Austria.

 In view of this new stabilized situation, junior Ferdinand Porsche decided to reestablish the headquarters of the Porsche at Stuttgart-Zuffenhausen.
-Though, the old original Porsches facilities were occupied by American forces.
+Though the old original Porsches facilities were occupied by American forces.
 Nonetheless, he rented some workshops then from the company Reutter (which was a constructor of bodies for automobiles).
 He brought most of his employees and opened in September 1949.
 Their first work was the development of an engine which was called Carrera.

 In 1950, the production of the Porsche 356 resumed.
 Eventually, it was so successful that, despite being originally planned an annual production of 500, they had already produced 78,000 units by 1967.
 Ferdinand Porsche's motto was to produce automobiles which had to be reliable and of high-quality sports cars, of a high utilitarian value.

 Porsches most recognized involvement in car races began at 24 Hours of Le Mans, in June 1951, when an improved version of the 356 debuted on this track and won in its category.
-On successive years, Porsches winning contribution to Le Mans is regarded as fundamental for the own existence of the circuit.
-Later, in 1959, Porsche won for first time an event of the World Sportscar Championship, at Targa Florio, while a Porsche 917 would achieve the first Le Mans win finally in 1970.
+On successive years, Porsches winning contribution to Le Mans is regarded as fundamental for the existence of the circuit.
+Later, in 1959, Porsche won for the first time an event of the World Sportscar Championship, at Targa Florio, while a Porsche 917 would finally achieve the first Le Mans win in 1970.

 Porsche - Type 911 (1963)

 At the demand of Porsche's fans, the company began planning a successor to the 356.
 The project was originally called Porsche 901.
-Ferdinand Alexander Porsche (who was also nicknamed "Butzi") and Ferdinand Porsche's nephew took charge on designing the new model.
+Ferdinand Alexander Porsche (who was also nicknamed "Butzi") and Ferdinand Porsche's nephew took charge of designing the new model.

 The first units were manufactured in 1962.
 However, Peugeot pushed legally for a change of the name, due to its registered trademark on automobile names with a zero amid two numbers.
 The model was renamed Porsche 911.
-Over time, it has evolved, but still kept the general shape and architecture since the beginning with a rear-mounted high-performance engine.
+Over time, it has evolved, but still kept the general shape and architecture since the beginning, with a rear-mounted high-performance engine.
 On 11 May 2017, the millionth example was built.

 Porsche plc

+Ferry Porsche (center) at Michigan Club dinner meeting in 1958.

 Following his father's death in 1951, Ferry Porsche was the most responsible official of the company, as general manager, the chairman of the board of management.
-In 1972, he decided to transform the Porsche Company (which was a limited partnership) into a public concern, also by merging all the three enterprises which constituted it:
+In 1972, he decided to transform the Porsche Company (which was a limited partnership) into a public concern, also by merging all three enterprises which constituted it: